raspberrypilearning/lego-data-dash/en/step_4.md

 --- /task ---

 --- task ---

-Adjust your toothed bar so it is about halfway along, then mount the motor behind the board using the two studs while holding the toothed bar in place.
-Make sure the axle fits into the hole on the flat side of the motor.
+Adjust your toothed bar so the gear sits about halfway along, then mount the motor behind the board using the two studs while holding the toothed bar in place.
+Make sure the axle fits into the hole on the **flat side** of the motor.
 It should keep the slider held steady now, around halfway along the bar.
 ![Image showing build plate with a motor mounted on the back](images/sliderbuild10.jpg)

 --- /task ---

---- task ---

 ### Test the sliding indicator